International Trade and Development

-Please join us for a conversation on Entrepreneurship in Japan and the U.S. with Dr. Akie Iriyama, Associate Professor at Waseda University, Graduate School of Business and Finance, Tokyo, Japan.
+Dr. Akie Iriyama, Associate Professor at Waseda University, Graduate School of Business and Finance, Tokyo, Japan, spoke about entrepreneurship in Japan.
 Dr. Iriyama has worked as a business consultant and industry economist including building corporate, market, and global strategies for Japanese automotive manufactures.
 Clients have included Toyota, Honda, Nissan, Mitsubishi Motors, and the Ministry of Economy, Trade and Industry of Japan.

-Dr. Iriyama has previously presented to students during the 2018 Japan Global Research Practicum.
-We are delighted to welcome him to campus to further our global programming.
+Dr. Iriyama previously presented to students during the 2018 Japan Global Research Practicum.

-This event is made possible with support from the International Business Center, the MBA Office, the University of Pittsburgh Japan Studies Speaker Series, and the Asian Studies Center.
+This event was made possible with support from the International Business Center, the MBA Office, the University of Pittsburgh Japan Studies Speaker Series, and the Asian Studies Center.

 TiE-Pittsburgh's 5th Annual Start-up & BMR Showcase

 The International Business Center was pleased to again host the annual TiE-Pittsburgh Start-up and BMR Showcase.